-To recreate this example, children will need to use the exactly what a variable is (they will cover this in lesson 4 as it would be too much to squeeze in here).
-You might want to walk them through the process of creating a variable like the example, this is detailed in Appendix 5 where the process for combining text and variables in 'print to screen' responses is also covered.
+To recreate this example, children will need to use the block.
+For the time being, do not focus on exactly what a variable is (they will cover this in lesson 4 as it would be too much to squeeze in here).
+You might want to walk them through the process of creating a variable like the example, this is detailed in Appendix 4 where the process for combining text and variables in 'print to screen' responses is also covered.